pohjoiseen/pohjoiseen/Fennica3/README.md

 of a pain; and finally I wanted to reuse my previous KoTi project, which already has a database of photos, kept in S3 storage (in practice DigitalOcean with its built-in CDN).
 Therefore Fennica3 is a step away from static site generators and back to more classic web applications.
 Fennica3 takes posts from a sqlite database and pictures from S3, both through Holvi library common with KoTi.
-Editing will be implemented in KoTi, and Fennica3 doesn't itself has any user accounts etc.  It is expected that it will be put behind a cache, which will cache all the requested pages until Fennica3's copy of the database is redeployed.
+Editing is implemented in KoTi, and Fennica3 doesn't itself has any user accounts etc.  It is deployed behind a nginx cache, which caches unconditionally all requested pages until Fennica3's copy of the database is redeployed; so in practice it's not slower or more demanding than a fully static version (and still deployed to the same smallest DigitalOcean droplet, with 1 GB RAM).

 As such, it is a very simple ASP.NET MVC 9 application.
 The most involved part is `ContentFormatter` which converts Markdown/HTML of posts and other content for display, resolving internal links to other posts and pictures, among other things.
 Otherwise it's pretty much just a few controllers and Razor templates.

 The client side of the application contained in `Client` changed a lot less since the first Fennica.
 It's a simple handcrafted design with a single CSS file.
-Javascript is used only for galleries and the map on the title page.
+As mentioned beforre, Javascript is used only for galleries and the map on the title page.
 There is no JS framework used or needed.
 There is, however, a webpack-based build process, and the client side is written in TypeScript.

 Alexander